 Just like us, pets can have allergies, too.
 Their allergy symptoms typically surface as skin conditions.
 While pet allergies are common in Pasadena, they are not the only skin condition your pet could face.
 Some skin conditions could be the result of disease, hormonal imbalances, infections, parasites, or another condition.
-At Spencer Animal Hospital, we take the time to fully understand your pet’s skin condition.
+At Spencer Animal Hospital, we take the time to fully understand your dog and cat allergy treatment In Pasadena, TX.
 By doing so, we hope to develop an effective management solution to give them lasting relief.

 Types of Skin Conditions in Pets

 Cats and dogs can have either curable or incurable skin conditions.
 Curable conditions are typically those caused by a topical infection (either bacterial or yeast) or parasites.
 Incurable skin disorders are those caused by deeper problems including diseases such as hypothyroidism and Cushing’s disease, autoimmune disorders, or conditions such as contact, food, or inhalant allergens.
 While these conditions might be incurable, they are often manageable.
 The key is to obtain a thorough understanding of the underlying cause of the skin problem.